MashaK5/text-index/README.md

 ## Project "Text index"
 This program works with files in .txt format, composes an index of the text file and responds to user requests.

-**Description of correct format of input data:**
+#### Description of correct format of input data:
+1. **Filename**
     * one file in .txt format
     * the file contains coherent text in Russian

-#### Program operation mode
-* Compiling a text index for a file that does not already have one.
-    >This file does not yet have a text index.
-The index will be compiled.
-    ...
-    Index compiled.
-Do you want to make a request?
-Enter "yes" or "no".

-    >This file already has a text index.
-    Do you want to make a request?
-Enter "yes" or "no".

-* Displays a response to a user request for a file that already has a text index.
-    >Please select the type of request you want (enter the number):...
+2. **Type of request**
+    * one number from 1 to 3
+3. **Request**
+    * correct input data (see **Correct input data** for selected request)

+- There must be separators (one space) between 1, 2 and 3 inputs.

 #### Types of requests:

+1. Compilation of an index for a given file in txt format.
+    **Correct input data**: nothing

+2. Displaying information for a given file with a text index:
-1. Get a list of the given number of the most common words.
+    * a list of a given number of the most common words;
-* **Input data:** one natural number
+        **Correct input data**: one natural number
-* **Output data:**

-2. Get full information about the use of a given word (number of occurrences, used word forms, page numbers).
+    * complete information about the use of a given word (number of occurrences, used word forms, page numbers)
-* **Input data:** one word in Russian
+        **Correct input data**: one word in Russian
-* **Output data:**

-3. Get full information (see item 2) about the use of words from a given group (for example, furniture items, verbs of movement, etc.).
+    * data on the use of words from a given group
-* **Input data:** nothing
-* A list of existing groups will be displayed.
-  Select one of the suggested groups (copy the line you want and paste into the input line) or create a new one:
-    -
-* **Output data:**
+    (for example, pieces of furniture, verbs of movement, etc.).
+        **Correct input data**: several words in Russian, separated by spaces

-4. Output all lines containing a given word (in any of the word forms).
+3. Displays all lines containing the specified word (in any of the word forms).
-* **Input data:** one word in Russian
+    **Correct input data**: one word in Russian
-* **Output data:**

 #### Example